Ask a Question

 In the late afternoon, you will return to Ulaanbaatar and can enjoy some free time for shopping at the Department Store.
 A final farewell dinner will be organised with the group.

-Overnight at the 3 star Nine hotel or similar.
+Overnight at a 3 star hotel near the central Sukhbaatar square.

 Day 20